yashk2810/jekyll-now/_posts/2017-4-15-Applying Convolutional Neural Network on the MNIST dataset.md

 ```
 Now the shape of X_train is (60000, 28, 28, 1).
 As all the images are in grayscale, the number of channels is 1.
 If it was a color image, then the number of channels would be 3 (R, G, B).

+Here we’ve rescaled the image data so that each pixel lies in the interval [0, 1] instead of [0, 255].
+It is always a good idea to normalize the input so that each dimension has approximately the same scale.

+Now, we need to one-hot encode the labels i.e. Y_train and Y_test.